 Don’t let this discourage you!

-This article is meant to remind you of all the wins that are happening at your company because of your SEO efforts, and it will show you key points to make to reinforce the investment in SEO at your company.
+This article will remind you of all the wins happening at your company because of your SEO efforts, and highlight key points to make to reinforce the investment in SEO at your company.

 SEO is a marketing strategy that is a black box: no one has a complete understanding of it entirely.